 boston college bands: "screaming eagles" marching band

 Once you arrive at Band Camp, section instructors will assign parts based on skill level.
 All Color Guard and Dance Team candidates must send in audition tapes.
-See the Dance Team and Color Guard pages for additional information.
+See the Color Guard and Dance Team pages for additional information.

 A. No. Prior marching experience is not required to join the Band.
 In fact, many of our members have no marching experience before joining.
 Upon arrival at Band Camp, all new members undergo basic marching instruction.

-A. No. Aside from musicians, dancers, and Color Guard members, the Band employs several dedicated and hard-working managers without whom the Band could not function.
-If you’re interested in being a Band manager, contact the Marching Band Director, David Healey, at 617-552-2065.
+A. No. Aside from musicians, color guard, and dancers, the Band employs several dedicated and hard-working managers without whom the Band could not function.
+If you’re interested in being a Band manager, contact the student executive board.

 A. Yes.
 The Bands office will provide sousaphones, baritones, mellophones, and piccolos.
 Some saxophones, trombones, and trumpets are also available on a limited basis.
 The Band provides all percussion equipment and instrument accessories.

 A. No. The Marching Band does not require its members to be music majors.
 In fact, our members come from a variety of different majors.
 Nearly every major at the University is represented in the Band!